michaelnjuguna/dartman/README.md

 # dartman
 > A simple file watcher for your next dart app

-This project is heavily inspired by [nodemon](https://github.com/remy/nodemon) (as you can tell from the name)
+This project is heavily inspired by [nodemon](https://github.com/remy/nodemon)

 ## Installation
 `pub global activate dartman`